Dual Citizenship UK: Key Facts & Benefits

 How do I apply for UK dual citizenship?

-As a UK national, you do not need to apply for dual cnationality.
+As a UK national, you do not need to apply for dual nationality.
 You can apply for foreign citizenship and keep your British citizenship.
 As a non-UK national, you would need to apply to naturalise as a British citizen.
 This means meeting the eligibility requirements, including having self ILR for at least 5 years in most cases and passing the English language test, and make an application to the UK Home Office.

 Do I obtain dual citizenship automatically after marriage?

-No, British citizenship is granted automatically when you marry a UK national.
+British citizenship is granted automatically when you marry a UK national.
 You will need to make an application for British citizenship as a spouse of a British citizen or person with UK settled status.

 Author